netket/netket/docs/index.md

 NetKet includes those interesting :

- - Support for artbitrary periodic Lattices
+ - Support for arbitrary periodic Lattices
    - Automatic generation of symmetry groups and character tables
  - Implementation of Autoregressive Neural Networks
  - Implementation of symmetry-invariant and -equivariant networks.